7 Brilliant Holiday Flavors

-Making gourmet popcorn in holiday colors is an easy way to provide eye candy that can translate to additional sales.
-Follow the recipes for making Green Apple, Red Cinnamon, and Vanilla, then mix the three together before packaging for sale.
+Making gourmet popcorn in holiday colors is an easy way to provide eye candy that can translate to additional sales for your food truck, concession stand, or retail store.
+Follow the recipes for making Green Apple, Red Cinnamon, and Vanilla popcorn, then mix the three together before packaging for sale.
 These can be sold for immediate snacking and also put into decorative boxes, bags, or tins that your customers can serve later at their own holiday parties.

 Warm gingerbread cookies fly off the shelf at holiday events, so consider the possibility of offering caramel corn that provides the same nostalgic flavor while delivering an attractive profit margin.
 To help you get started, here are the directions.

 Another treat that is associated with the holidays is peanut brittle.
 Don’t buy it premade when you can prepare it fresh and offer the highest quality.
 If you’re able to make the preparation visible to your customers, you’ll awaken their senses of sight and smell (and taste, when you offer free samples).
 Here’s how to make peanut brittle.

 5. Mint Chocolate Swirl Fudge